Svetislav Glišović: International career

 Beside the 15 matches played for the Belgrade City selection, and three matches for the B national team, Glišović played an impressive 21 matches for the Yugoslavia national football team, having scored nine times.
 His debut was on 5 June 1932 in Belgrade against France, and his last match was on 14 April 1940 against Germany in Vienna.

 Managerial career

 In the first national Championship after the Second World War in 1945 the competition was organised by the selections of the six republics forming the new SFR Yugoslavia plus the Yugoslav Army team.
 Glišović was in charge as coach of the winning SR Serbia team.
 From the next season the championship was held normally, with clubs competing, and he was named the head coach of the Red Star Belgrade team, where he stayed for two years until 1948.

-Afterwards, he continued his coaching career in Greece, Switzerland and the United States.
+Afterwards, he continued his managerial career in Greece, Switzerland and the United States.